Neotys-Labs/Vaadin/README.md

 ## Design in NeoLoad

-Every action done on the UI Web application will refer to a Vaadin RPC id.
-Those ids must be correlated to ensure the stability of the User Profile.
+Every action done on the UI Web application will refer to a Vaadin RPC ID.
+Those IDs must be correlated to ensure the stability of the User Profile.
-To manage these ids, you need to create NeoLoad variables with NeoLoad [Variable Extractors](https://www.neotys.com/documents/doc/neoload/latest/en/html/#962.htm).
+To manage these IDs, you need to create NeoLoad variables with NeoLoad [Variable Extractors](https://www.neotys.com/documents/doc/neoload/latest/en/html/#962.htm).

-In order to ease correlation, the Vaadin Data Format Extension builds a map associating UI ids with RPC ids and adds this map to the response.
+In order to ease correlation, the Vaadin Data Format Extension builds a map associating UI IDs with RPC IDs and adds this map to the response.

 ### Example